Editorial Standards

 - Write a clear explanation Briefly list your attempts to obtain the W‑2 or 1099‑R. Include dates, names, phone numbers, and outcomes.
 This shows diligence and makes your position easy to understand if the IRS reviews your file.

 - Sign and file Sign and date Form 4852.
 If you are e‑filing through a paid preparer, follow their e‑signature process.
-If you print and mail, attach the signed Form 4852 to your Form 1040.
+If you print and mail, attach the signed Form 4852 to the back of your Form 1040, before any supporting forms or schedules (Attachment Sequence No. 04).
 Keep your packet of proof.

 The core fields you cannot miss